 His style emphasizes confidentiality, protocol correctness, and measurable outcomes.
 He regularly collaborates with public institutions, private firms, and civil-society organizations to align economic and humanitarian interests.

 Hon.
-Daniel Dank maintains a personal coat of arms that reflects his family heritage and his commitment to service, responsibility, and international cooperation.
+Daniel Dank maintains a personal coat of arms that reflects his family heritage and his commitment to service, responsibility, and international cooperation in his diplomatic profession.

-He works daily in German, English, and French, and is progressively adding Italian to his working languages, particularly in his consular functions in Italy.
+Hon.
+Daniel Dank works daily in English, German and French, and is progressively adding Italian to his working languages, particularly in his consular functions in Italy.